brookisme/tmux-setup/README.md

 #Splitting panes
-prefix + |           split current pane horizontally prefix + -           split current pane vertically Newly created pane always has the same path as the original pane.
+prefix + |           split current pane horizontally prefix + -           split current pane vertically

 Swapping windows
 prefix + <           moves current window one position to the left